Managing Uncertain Times

 - Beyondblue provides telephone and online chat support service for people, family or friends who are affected or are experiencing mental health issues.
 The beyondblue telephone (1300 224 636) and online chat (beyondblue.org.au) support service can provide you with information and advice, including information about how to seek further help.

-- Lifeline WA provides all Western Australians experiencing a personal crisis or thinking about suicide with access to 24-hour crisis support.
-They can be contacted 24/7 by phoning 13 11 14 or visiting their website wa.lifeline.org.au.
+- Lifeline WA provides all Western Australians experiencing a personal crisis or thinking about suicide with access to crisis support.
+Phone 13 11 14 or visit wa.lifeline.org.au.

 - Kids Helpline helps kids and young people (aged 5-25 years old) feel better, live happier and overcome challenges.
-They can be contacted 24/7 by phoning 1800 55 1800 or by visiting their website kidshelpline.com.au.
+Phone 1800 55 1800 or visit kidshelpline.com.au.